moisseev/rspamd-spamness/README.markdown

 - the `Customize Toolbar` window will launch.
 From there you can drag-and-drop the buttons into your toolbar.

 You also need to specify training folder location URIs in the add-on options.
 A folder URI can be found at `General Information` tab of the `Folder Properties`.

+## Credits

+Rspamd-spamness is a fork of the [Spamness add-on](https://addons.mozilla.org/en-US/thunderbird/addon/spamness/) by Ryan Lee.